justinara/story_guidelines/storybookguidelines.md

 ## Description Section

 Description should provide enough information to make a decision if it’s a right component for a user case or an alternative solution should be selected instead.
-Description should explain:
+It should explain:

 * The primary purpose of the component
 * If it’s a building part for a larger component (i.e. ListItemSelect)
-* When component should be used, also when to avoid using it (optional link to correct solutions per case)
+* Do and don't examples — when component should be used or should not (optional link to correct solutions per case)

 Example: